Last updated: 23 November 2022

 - Individuals unable to access food as they are following enhanced social distancing.
 This includes individuals outside the shielded group but with pre-existing health conditions or circumstances which mean they are at increased risk of severe illness from COVID-19;

-Individuals required to self-isolate under the national test, track and trace programme.
+Individuals are required to self-isolate under the national test, track and trace programme.

-The legal basis for processing your data for the purposes of the Supermarket Referral Scheme run by Defra is that you have given your consent to so this.
+The legal basis for processing your data for the purposes of the Supermarket Referral Scheme run by Defra is that you have given your consent to do this.